Traumatic Brain Injury Attorney

 • Loss of quality of life

-Have you or someone important to you sustained a traumatic brain injury?
-You may be entitled to compensation depending on your circumstances.
-Learn more now by contacting the experienced personal injury attorneys at Susan E. Loggans & Associates.
-We can help you recover by holding the negligent party legally accountable.
+Have you or a loved one sustained a head injury?
+You may be entitled to compensation.
+Learn more now by contacting the experienced traumatic brain injury attorneys at Susan E. Loggans & Associates.
+We can help you recover by holding the negligent party accountable.

-Call us now at (312) 201-8600 or fill out our online contact form below to set up a free consultation.
-Our lawyers practice throughout the Chicago metroplex area including Des Plaines, Arlington Heights, and Evanston.
+Call us now at (312) 588-9773 or fill out our online contact form below to set up a free case evaluation.